HKA-IES/brainmep-nas/examples/pre_process_chb_mit/README.md

 is available both as time-series data (appropriate for CNN or RNN inference) and as features (appropriate for decision trees ensemble).

-Note: the full CHB-MIT Scall EEG Data requires 42.6 GB of memory space.
+Note: the full CHB-MIT Scalp EEG Data requires 42.6 GB of memory space.
 The processed time series data requires 3.82 GB of memory space.

 ## Requirements